How to remove ink from leather – and keep it at its best

 Come across a stain and asking how to remove ink from leather and return an armchair or couch to its former blemish-free state?

-Leather is a delicate material so it’s important to use gentle methods when cleaning and an ink stain can seem like a major issue when discovered on leather furnishings.
+Leather is a delicate material and it’s important to use gentle methods when cleaning so an ink stain can seem like a major issue when discovered on leather furnishings.

-The good news is that whilst you can’t simply toss these items into the washing machine, there are easy ways for dealing with ink stains on leather if you make space for the right solutions for cleaning a leather sofa, leaving the material looking both fresh and clean.
+The good news is that whilst you can’t simply toss these items into the washing machine, there are easy ways for dealing with ink stains on leather.
+This guide will bring you all the details you need on cleaning a leather couch marked by ink leaving the material looking both fresh and clean.

 How to remove ink from leather

-Speed is of the essence when the question is how to remove ink from leather.
+Speed is of the essence when it comes to the question of how to remove ink from leather – just as it is when cleaning upholstery to remove coffee stains or remove red wine stains.
 ‘The longer stains have to set in, the harder they are to get out,’ advises Mihalis Dimopoulos, founder of New York based company Lazy Susans Cleaning Service.

 How to remove ink from leather with soap and water